josh-hernandez-exe/dice-distro/README.md

 ```

 ### Selecting the Second Highest Value from Four D6
-Using the selection function uses parameters that are interpereted as python indices.
+Using the selection function uses parameters that are interpreted as python indices.
 The negative selection index takes from the end of the list of sorted dice roll results.
 Thus selection index `-2` is the second last element
 (or second largest value) in the list of sorted dice roll results,